2023 Best Design & Applied Arts Schools in Minnesota

 Full Design & Applied Arts at Saint Cloud State University Report

-With a ranking of #6, Minnesota State University - Moorhead did quite well on this year’s best schools for design and applied arts students.
-MSU Moorhead is a medium-sized public school located in the medium-sized suburb of Moorhead.
+Minnesota State University - Moorhead came in at #6 in this year’s edition of the Best Design & Applied Arts Schools in Minnesota ranking.
+MSU Moorhead is a moderately-sized public school located in the medium-sized suburb of Moorhead.

 On average, design graduates from MSU Moorhead take out $24,995 in student loans while working on their degree.

-University of Minnesota - Duluth did quite well in this year’s ranking of the best schools for design and applied arts students.
-It came in at #7 on the list.
+University of Minnesota - Duluth ranked #7 on this year’s Best Design & Applied Arts Schools in Minnesota list.
 UMN Duluth is a moderately-sized public school located in the city of Duluth.

 After completing their degree, design graduates from UMN Duluth carry an average student debtload of $24,199.